hunterdyar/IMMGuidebook/content/digital-media-fundamentals/fundamentals/handful-of-computer-tips.md

 - Lets practice navigating explorer or finder window from a keyboard (open: win+e. mac: alt-tab to finder is the selected software, then cmd+n)
 - Lets take a look at properties and details of the file menu.
 - Win+P to open external connected display options on windows
-- View your file system visually, using software like WinDirStat, TreeSize, GrandPerspective, DaisyDisk, or others. *I have been using WinDirStat for 15 years and won't switch now.*
+- View your file system visually, using software like WinDirStat, TreeSize, GrandPerspective, DaisyDisk, or others. *I have been using WinDirStat for 15 years and won't switch now, even though WizTree is way faster.*
 - Ctrl+Shift+V or Cmd+Shift+V will paste text without all the formatting, usually.
 - Ctrl+L (Cmd+l) will select and highlight an address bar or search bar in most software (like web browsers and file explorers)
 - Windows users, check out the software 'Everything' by Voidtools